jgilleman/CSC120-FinalProject/README.md

     <<fixed>>-fix bug with lookAround() where the else statements always gets called in addition to the correct if statement

     -end condition. what you see as you are outside the cabin. cat and stuff.

+    -Drop item (into same car that ur in)
+    -user laser
+    -meet conductor
+    -prompt with the end choice (go from there)
+    -java doc

+    Stretch goals:
+    -if u remove cat passener diologues update -general use function
+    -more items/things to do